-Dayton airshow 2003 highlights
+Dayton Airshow 2003 Highlights

 This is a 1910 Bleriot monoplane of the same design as Bleriot himself used when he became the first man to fly across the English channel.
 They said that rather than being a replica, this one was 95% authentic; I find that hard to believe, since I imagine all of the fabric and much of the woodwork would need replacement after such a length of time, to say nothing of the engine.